Zeeshan-Nasar/Beaconhouse-Nastaliq/README.md

     ```
     *(Note: If you are not using a config.yaml, you can run `fontmake -g sources/BHNastaliq.glyphs -o variable`)*

-## Contributing

-We welcome contributions!
-If you find issues with shaping, kerning, or missing glyphs, please open an issue in the GitHub Issue Tracker.

 ---
 **Copyright (c) 2025 The BH Nastaliq Project Authors.**